OctopusDeploy/docs/docs/deployment-examples/custom-scripts/aws-cli-scripts.md

 ## Script Section

 PowerShell scripts run by the `Run an AWS CLI Script` step have access to the AWS CLI executable `aws.exe` on the path, as well as having the AWS PowerShell modules imported.
 In addition the environment variables `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_DEFAULT_REGION` are configured.
-The `AWS_SESSION_TOKEN` environment variable is also configured if the script was run against an assumed role, or if the AWS service role for the EC2 instance running the script (i.e. the Octopus server) was used.
+The `AWS_SESSION_TOKEN` environment variable is also configured if the script was run against an assumed role, or if the AWS service role for the EC2 instance running the script (i.e. the Octopus Server) was used.

 This means you can run scripts using a mix of the AWS CLI and PowerShell commands: